 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Ilex purpurea is a Evergreen Tree up to 12.00 metres tall.
+Ilex purpurea is an evergreen tree that can grow up to 12.00 metres tall.

 Although no specific reports of toxicity have been seen for this species, the fruits of at least some members of this genus contain saponins and are slightly toxic.
 They can cause vomiting, diarrhoea and stupor if eaten in quantity[